 - Where It Belongs

 The location of mount board is basically the opposite of mat board.
 Instead of sitting on top of the artwork, it sits behind it.
 The artwork is attached to the mount board, which is against the back of the frame, with hinging tape or other adhesives.

 - Mount Board Materials

-Unlike mat board, mount board is generally made of foam — often polystyrene — with a smooth, sometimes paper-based, face on either side.
-Some mounting boards do not use foam, such as the Artcare AlphaRag cotton mounting board, in order to increase its ability to preserve the artwork.
+Unlike mat board, mount board is generally made of foam — often polystyrene — with a smooth, sometimes paper-based face on either side.
+Some mounting boards, like the Artcare AlphaRag cotton mounting board, do not use foam in order to enhance the ability to preserve the artwork.